 Just because these states do not belong to the DLC doesn’t mean DUIs in any of those states are irrelevant.
 All these states choose to share convictions and citation records with other states at their discretion.
 The NRVC is an agreement between states that shares traffic infraction information between the states that joined the compact.
 The purpose of the NRVC is to enforce infractions committed by out-of-state drivers.
 So, if you are arrested for a driving infraction in Alabama and do not appear for your court date, Alabama will alert Florida will issue a warrant for your arrest and ask the DMV in Florida to suspend your license.
 Not every state joined the NRVC compact agreement.

-The following states did not join:
+The following states did not participate in the NRVC:

 As with the DLC, these states often send infractions to the home state of the offender for assistance, so if you received a citation or DUI in any of the noncompliance states, the DMV in Florida would likely be alerted to the crime.